AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 In the lesson [Add Extensions](launch-add-extensions.md), you added the Target VEC extension to your Launch property.
 In the lesson [Install the Mobile SDK](launch-install-the-mobile-sdk.md) you imported the extension into the sample application.
 Only a few minor updates are required to start setting up activities in Target's mobile visual experience composer!

->[!IMPORTANT] The Visual Experience Composer for mobile apps is currently in Beta and may not be available in your Target account.
-You are encouraged to evaluate its capabilities, but we do not recommend launching real activities in your production app at this time.
->
->Both the Target and Target VEC Launch extensions are required to use the Target VEC in your mobile application.
+>[!IMPORTANT] Both the Target and Target VEC Launch extensions are required to use the Target VEC in your mobile application.

 ## Learning Objectives